dragonvedb/deltalore/content/Amalgamates.md

 There is also a strange swinging shape in the bedroom and a mention of "something in the shape of a man" in the fog-filled refrigerator room, which might be the same as the Watching Man or separate entities.

-**IN DELTARUNE**, there are a tombstones with the names Muttler, Shyra and Crystal on them near the <a onclick="loadFile('Church.md')">Church</a>.
+**IN DELTARUNE**, there are a tombstones with the names Muttler, Shyra and Crystal in the graveyard near the <a onclick="loadFile('Church.md')">Church</a>.
 These likely reference Endogeny, Lemon Bread and Snowdrake's Mother.